conan-io/conan-io.github.io/_posts/2021-10-13-New-conan-release-1-41.markdown

 ---
 layout: post
 comments: false
-title: "Conan 1.41: better support for layout() local flows and editables, IntelOneAPI support, environment multi-config support, new cpp_info.objects model (and CMakeDeps support), support multiple toolchains in one recipe."
+title: "Conan 1.41: Better support for layout() local flows and editables, IntelOneAPI support, environment multi-config support, new cpp_info.objects model (and CMakeDeps support), support multiple toolchains in one recipe."
 meta_title: "Version 1.41 of Conan C++ Package Manager is Released"
 meta_description: "The new version features includes better support for layout() local flows and editables, IntelOneAPI support, environment multi-config support, cpp_info.objects model (and CMakeDeps support), support multiple toolchains in one recipe and much more..."
 ---